MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsVoiceApplicationsPolicy.md

 ### -AllowAutoAttendantBusinessHoursRoutingChange

-This parameter allows supervisors and users to change auto attendants' business hours call flow.
+When set to True users affected by the policy will be allowed to change the auto attendant's business hours call flow.
+When set to False (the default value) users affected by the policy will not be allowed to change the auto attendant's business hours call flow.

 ```yaml
 Type: Boolean